aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/java/image-processing-and-enhancement/image-resolution-alignment/_index.md

 import com.aspose.imaging.fileformats.tiff.TiffImage;
 ```

-Now that you have all the prerequisites in place, let's break down the process of image resolution alignment into a step-by-step guide.
+## java image resolution – Step‑by‑Step Guide

-## Step 1: Load the Image
+### Step 1: Load the Image

-First, you need to load the image that you want to align.
-Replace `"sample.tiff"` with the name of your sample image file.
+Load the target image using the `Image.load` method.
+Adjust the path to point to your TIFF file.

 ```java
 String dataDir = "Your Document Directory" + "ConvertingImages/";